cybertec-postgresql/pgwatch/docs/web_ui.md

     `PW_WEBUSER`, `PW_WEBPASSWORD` environmental variables.

--   Note that it's better to use standard *LibPQ .pgpass files* so there's no requirement to store any passwords in pgwatch3 config database or YAML config file.
+-   Note that it's better to use standard *LibPQ .pgpass files* so there's no requirement to store any passwords in pgwatch config database or YAML config file.

 For security sensitive environments make sure to always deploy password